teimilola/teimilola.github.io/_posts/2020-01-01-organization-toolkit.md

 ## Google Calendar

 This one is obvious (no need to list pros and cons) but I wanted to share a small trick.
 Instead of color coding all the events in my calendar by type (e.g., teaching, meetings, seminars, appointments), I started color coding by urgency (e.g., required, optional, personal).
 This way, I can see at a glance which events I can skip and how much time I actually have to work on my own tasks.
-This really helps me prioritize when I'm feeling overwhelmed with meetings, talks, and other events that are taking time away from extended solo work sessions.
+This helps me prioritize when I'm feeling overwhelmed with meetings, talks, and other events that are taking time away from extended solo work sessions.

 _January 1, 2020_